 - Cool: Remove from the oven and place the casserole dish on a cooling rack.
 Let the corn casserole rest for 5-10 minutes to properly set.

-- Serve: Garnish with herbs and parmesan cheese if using.
-Serve warm and enjoy!
+- Serve: Garnish with green onions and parmesan cheese if using.
+Serve corn pudding without jiffy mix warm and enjoy!

-Expert tips for the best creamy corn casserole
+Expert tips for the best corn casserole no jiffy mix

 Follow the expert tips below for baking up the best creamed corn casserole every single time!